 Brent Keast, Tasting Room Host.
 Brent has an MFA from the School of Performing Arts from USC.
 His last career was in Southern California where he taught college, managed a few studios and acted in film, stage, commercials, TV and soaps.
 His life-long passion has been wine, wine and more wine – both tasting and making.
 He especially enjoys talking about wine with our tasting room patrons.
 He has ben a club member at Le Cuvier for 17 years.
 His favorite local restaurants are Buona Tavola, Artisan and Bistro Laurent.

 Favorite memory: Traveling from one B&B to the next B&B in England.

 Favorite Variety: White Burgundy

 David O'Leary, Tasting Room Host.
 After several years of working in the world of sales training, David retired to Paso Robles, where he has spent the past eight years working in local tasting rooms.
 He joined the Le Cuvier staff in spring 2013 & quickly earned the nickname "Taz," as in Tasmanian Devil.
 His take-charge energy, as well as his thirst for wine knowledge, is sure to leave an indelible impression on you.

 Favorite Variety: Zinfandel.

 Miranda Thompson, Tasting Room Host.
-A hardcore Le Cuvier fan, Miranda joined the Elliptical Society before joining our staff.
-She assists in our tasting room on weekends, while teaching Special Education full-time at San Luis Obispo High School.
+A hardcore Le Cuvier fan, Miranda joined the Elliptical Society long before joining our staff.
+She assists in the tasting room on weekends, while teaching Special Education full-time at San Luis Obispo High School.
 Miranda and her husband, Jeremy, purchased a ranch in the San Miguel area, where they grow their own produce, raise chickens for eggs, and hope to plant Malbec some day.
 In her rare spare time, Miranda teaches archery and studies for the Level 1 Sommelier Exam.